houke/acf-icon-picker/README.md

 ## Changelog

+* 1.5.0 - Fix issue where searching for icons would break preview if icon name has space
 * 1.4.0 - Add filter to change folder where svg icons are stored
 * 1.3.0 - Adding close option on modal
 * 1.2.0 - Adding search filter input to filter through icons by name